MichaelCurrin/learn-to-code/Shell/Scheduling/monitor_cron_mails.md

 # Read Cron Mails in a GUI
-_How to view cron job results in the Thunderbird mail client._
+> Tutorial to setup cron job from scratch and view run log emails in Thunderbird mail client.

 ## Summary

-The aim is to automate scripts (e.g. Python or Bash), on a Linux or Mac OS, at the same time every day or week.
+The aim is to automate scripts (e.g. Python or Bash), on a Linux or macOS, at the same time every day or week.
 Then to also monitor the successes or failures in a way that's easy to manage - in this case with a mail client GUI.
 This is especially if you have a lot of scripts to run, they run frequently, or the output of each is long and is included in the mail body.

 This tutorial covers how to: